Learn something new every day

 The Make My Day Law, more generally known as the Castle Doctrine, speaks to the idea that an individual is justified in using deadly force, generally with a firearm, to defend himself when threatened on his own property.
 The "Make My Day" nickname, which was applied specifically to a 1985 Colorado state Castle Doctrine, refers to a line spoken by Clint Eastwood's trigger-happy cop character Harry Callahan in the American film Sudden Impact.

-The idea behind the Make My Day Law goes back hundreds of years to English Common Law, upon which the laws of many countries, including the United States, is based.
-In particular it states that a property owner should be safe from violent attack while on his own property, and may defend himself to resist such attack.
+The idea behind the Make My Day Law goes back hundreds of years to English Common Law, upon which the laws of many countries, including the United States, are based.
+In particular, it states that a property owner should be safe from violent attack while on his own property, and may defend himself to resist such an attack.
 In some jurisdictions the law provides a justifiable homicide defense.

 In the United States, variations of the Make My Day Law differ from state to state.
 By default, states without a specific Castle Doctrine provision generally have instead what is known as a duty to retreat.
 This means the residents of a home, when it is infiltrated, must retreat and verbally declare intent to use deadly force before doing so.
 If this declaration does not happen there is no automatic legal justification.
 As of 2008, roughly a dozen states, including the District of Columbia, have duty to retreat provisions in law, though in some of those twelve is it based on case law and not specific legislation.